 Fill the Cupcakes

-Now that your cupcakes are prepped and you have chosen your filling, time to get into the details on how to actually fill the cupcake.
-No problem!
+Now that your cupcakes are prepped and you have chosen your filling, time to get into the details on how to actually fill them!

 1 – Pastry Bag